Who can make decisions about children?

 If either parent refuses to agree to sign the document, fathers can go to court and ask for an order giving them parental responsibilities and rights.
 They can do this even if their child doesn’t live with them.
 The court will decide if this should be given based on what is best for the child.

 When your baby’s other parent has parental responsibilities and rights they should be included in any decision made about your child.
 You are also expected to plan for your baby to have contact time with them.

-If your baby’s father does not have parental responsibilities and rights you do not legally have to consider them when making decisions although it may be better for everyone concerned if he can remain involved with your baby.
+If your baby’s father does not have parental responsibilities and rights you do not legally have to consider them when making decisions although it may be advantageous for the father to be involved with your baby.